Indiana

 D. Nondiscrimination based on expungement

-Under the broad expungement law enacted in 2013 (see above), “It is unlawful discrimination for any person to” refuse to employ, admit or license or “otherwise discriminate against” a person because of a conviction or arrest record that has been expunged or sealed. § 35-38-9-10(a).
+Under the broad expungement law enacted in 2013 (see above), “[i]t is unlawful discrimination for any person to” refuse to employ, admit or license or “otherwise discriminate against” a person because of a conviction or arrest record that has been expunged or sealed. § 35-38-9-10(a).
 A person whose record is expunged shall be treated “as if the person had never been convicted of the offense,” except that an expunged conviction may be considered in imposing sentence in the event of a subsequent conviction. § 35-38-9-10(d).
-Any person that so discriminates commits a Class C infraction and may be held in contempt by the court issuing the order of expungement or by any other court of general jurisdiction. §35-38-9-10(e).
+Any person who so discriminates commits a Class C infraction and may be held in contempt by the court issuing the order of expungement or by any other court of general jurisdiction. §35-38-9-10(e).
 The non-discrimination provisions have been held to apply to law enforcement as well as other employment.
 See H.M. v.
 State, No. 49A02-1604-MI-700 (Ind.
 Ct.
 App.
 2016).

 E. Fair Credit Reporting

-In 2012 a new chapter 24-4-18 was added to the Indiana Code to restrict criminal history information that may be reported by a “criminal history provider” (background screening company).
+In 2012, a new chapter 24-4-18 was added to the Indiana Code to restrict criminal history information that may be reported by a “criminal history provider” (background screening company).
 Following the passage of the new expungement law in 2013 (see above), this law was amended (twice in 2013 and again in 2014), and now prohibits reporting the following:

-• A record that has been expunged, either by marking the record as expunged or by removing the record from public access (which may include non-conviction data after a year, see Code § 35-38-9-1, supra10);
+- A record that has been expunged, either by marking the record as expunged or by removing the record from public access (which may include non-conviction data after a year, see Code § 35-38-9-1, supra10);

-• A record that is restricted by a court or the rules of a court and is marked as restricted from public disclosure or removed from public access.
+- A record that is restricted by a court or the rules of a court and is marked as restricted from public disclosure or removed from public access;

-• A record indicating a conviction of a Class D felony (for a crime committed before July 1, 2014) or a Level 6 felony (for a crime committed after June 30, 2014) if the Class D felony or Level 6 felony conviction that
+- A record indicating a conviction of a Class D felony (for a crime committed before July 1, 2014) or a Level 6 felony (for a crime committed after June 30, 2014) if the Class D felony or Level 6 felony conviction that

 (A) has been entered as a Class A misdemeanor conviction; or